willbelive/sales-director/brief.md

 1. **Your current AI stack for sales.** What tools do you use daily?
 Not just "I've tried ChatGPT."
 Show us: what specific sales workflows have you automated or augmented with AI?
 Give one detailed example with before/after results.

-2. **AI-powered prospecting play.** Design a specific outbound sequence for one of our three products (your choice: Will Be Live agency services, WillFlow, or LinkLive).
+2. **AI-powered prospecting play.** Design a specific outbound sequence for one of our three products (your choice: Will Be Live agency services, WillFlow, or LiveLink).
 Show how you'd use AI at each step — from ICP research to list building to personalized outreach to follow-up.
 Be specific enough that we could execute it Monday.

 3. **What sales leaders who ignore AI get wrong.** Give us your honest take on where AI replaces sales activities vs. where human judgment is irreplaceable.
 What does a Sales Director look like in 2028?

-**What a great answer looks like:** You show a real work flow where AI made you measurably faster/better.
+**What a great answer looks like:** You show a real workflow where AI made you measurably faster/better.
 Your outbound sequence is specific to one of our products (not generic).
 Your 2028 vision shows you've thought deeply about this, not just read an article about it.

 **What an instant rejection looks like:** "I use ChatGPT for email drafts."
 No specificity, no results, no point of view.